Joseph McMinn: Family life and legacy

 McMinn married his first wife, Anna Cooper, in 1785, and they had one daughter, Jane.
-Following the death of his first wife, McMinn married Rebecca Kincade.
+Following the death of his first wife in 1811, McMinn married Rebecca Kincade the next year.
 She died in January 1815, and his only child, Jane, died two weeks later.
+Jane McMinn (1787–1815) had first married Hugh Campbell, second James Taylor Gaines (1775–1821).
+Gaines was an older brother of Edmund Pendleton Gaines and George Strother Gaines.

 In 1816, he married Nancy Glasgow Williams, the daughter of disgraced North Carolina Secretary of State James Glasgow, formerly married to Willoughby Williams, a member of the North Carolina House of Representatives.
 This marriage ended in a controversial separation and a failed attempt at divorce in 1821.
+Nancy Glasgow's sister Elizabeth was married first to Stockley Donelson, a brother-in-law of Andrew Jackson, and then to John Anderson, and then to John Martin.

 In 1942, a portrait of McMinn that had been painted by noted artist Rembrandt Peale in 1796 was discovered in Philadelphia.
 McMinn apparently posed for the portrait during his visit to the city to deliver the newly written Tennessee state constitution to the federal government.
 The Tennessee Historical Society purchased the painting for the state.

 McMinn County, Tennessee, and the town of McMinnville, Tennessee, in Warren County, are named in Joseph McMinn's honor.
 William T. Newby, the founder of McMinnville, Oregon, named the city after his hometown of McMinnville, Tennessee.

 McMinn joined the Presbyterian Church late in life, and was buried in an unmarked grave at the Shiloh Presbyterian Cemetery in Calhoun.
-In 1880, his namesake McMinn County attempted to have his grave reinterred in its county seat of Athens, but an eccentric preacher named R.J.M.
-Only, who was the only person who knew the grave's location, refused to reveal the location.
+In 1880, his namesake McMinn County attempted to have his grave reinterred in its county seat of Athens, but an eccentric preacher named R. J. M. Only, who was the only person who knew the grave's location, refused to reveal the location.
 After the county agreed not to move the grave, Only revealed the location, and a large marker was placed upon it.